 5. Biloxi & Gulfport, Mississippi

-These two cities are so close together, I am including them as one option!
+These two cities are so close together, that I am including them as one option!

 Best things to do for families in Biloxi and Gulfport, Mississippi